New York University Grossman Long Island School of Medicine: History

 The NYU Grossman Long Island School of Medicine (abbreviated as NYU GLISOM) was founded in July 2019, with an inaugural class of 24 students.
 Located on the campus of NYU Langone Hospital—Long Island in Mineola, New York, the institution is the fourth medical school on Long Island.

 The school offers matriculated students a directed pathway to residency at the NYU Langone Hospital—Long Island through the National Resident Matching Program.
 As of 2023, 85 percent of the school’s graduates remained in New York for their training.

 In January 2023, Gladys M. Ayala, was appointed dean of the NYU Long Island School of Medicine, having previously served as vice dean and professor of medicine.

 In February 2023, the NYU Long Island School of Medicine was granted full accreditation by the Liaison Committee on Medical Education, the accrediting body for educational programs at schools of medicine in the United States and Canada.

 On July 21, 2023, Long Island native Kenneth G. Langone, board chair of NYU Langone Health, and his wife, Elaine, announced their $200 million donation to the school to extend full-tuition scholarships to every student in good standing, regardless of need or merit.
 At the request of the Langones, the school was renamed the New York University Grossman Long Island School of Medicine in honor of Robert I. Grossman, then the CEO of NYU Langone Health and dean of NYU Grossman School of Medicine.

-NYU Grossman Long Island School of Medicine is one of the few medical schools in the U.S. that offer a three-year MD degree focused on primary care and full-tuition scholarships.
+NYU Grossman Long Island School of Medicine is one of the few medical schools in the U.S. that offer a three-year MD degree focused on primary care.
+All incoming students receive full-tuition scholarships regardless of need or merit.

 In 2024, the school received 4,332 applications for the 24 spots in its entering class.